thedude0606/options_copy_TB/DECISIONS.md

 - **Data Storage**: Using in-memory data structures for real-time data with token persistence for authentication.

+- **Dependency Management**: Updated from strict version requirements to more flexible version specifications to improve compatibility across different Python environments and versions.

 ## Design Patterns

 - **Environment Variables**: Using .env file for secure credential management to avoid hardcoding sensitive information.